 47. Parent visit

-A licensee must permit a parent who is responsible at the time for the attendance of an enrolled child at the school age family day care service to visit the child at the place at any reasonable time.
+A licensee must permit a parent who is responsible at the time for the attendance of an enrolled child at the outside school hours family day care service to visit the child at the place at any reasonable time.

 Penalty: a fine of $2 000.

+[Regulation 47 amended in Gazette 1 Mar 2006 p.
+936.]

 48. Insurance

-(1) A licensee must hold a current policy of insurance (the “policy”) against the public liability of that person in respect of the provision of the school age family day care service.
+(1) A licensee must hold a current policy of insurance (the “policy”) against the public liability of that person in respect of the provision of the outside school hours family day care service.

-(2) The insured amount must be adequate, in the opinion of the CEO, to cover any potential liability of the licensee in relation to the operation of the school age family day care service.
+(2) The insured amount must be adequate, in the opinion of the CEO, to cover any potential liability of the licensee in relation to the operation of the outside school hours family day care service.

 (3) A licensee must keep at the place evidence that the policy is current.